 Ahh, mozzarella.
 It’s most famous as a pizza topping, but it’s delicious no matter how you have it.
 Cold and sliced with tomato and basil.
 Baked over chicken and red sauce.
 Of course, it’s a welcome addition to a prosciutto ‘sangwich,’ too.
 And in Hoboken, there’s even a festival devoted to it.
 (Mutzfest is a rite of passage for residents.)
+But what is Mutz?

 Elsewhere in America — even across the Hudson — the cheese is referred to as “mahtz-arella.”
 But if you’re in Jersey, and most specifically in Hoboken, you know it’s mutz.
-And it’s our NJ vocabulary word of the week.
+And it’s our NJ Vocabulary word of the week.

 Mutz – Noun.
 Short for mozzarella.